devendar-aws/aws-120days-journey/120-days-journey/Week02-CLI+Skill-Boost/day09-ec2-deep-dive/README.md

 - Use verbose SSH for debugging: `ssh -i "EC2 Keys/dev-ec2.pem" ubuntu@13.203.207.64 -v`
 This will give a detailed log of what’s happening
 - Always confirm AMI ID when launching from CLI

+## EBS Snapshot CLI Flow (Day 09 continued)
+EBS Volume (allocated to the instance)
+Snapshot (backup of the volume) - until new volume is created, the snapshot is stored in S3 only but it is invisible
+New Volume (Storing the backup into the volume)

+# Step 1: Create snapshot of a volume
+aws ec2 create-snapshot \
+  --volume-id vol-xxxxxxxxxxxxxxxxx \
+  --description "Snapshot for Day 09"

+# Step 2: Describe snapshots
+aws ec2 describe-snapshots --owner-ids self --output table

+# Step 3: Create volume from snapshot
+aws ec2 create-volume \
+  --snapshot-id snap-xxxxxxxxxxxxxxxxx \
+  --availability-zone ap-south-1a \
+  --volume-type gp2